alfurka/alfurka.github.io/_posts/2021-12-14-polygon-mesh-grid-elevation-apo.md

 ---
 layout: post
-title: Elevation of a Polygon - A Python Script
+title: Elevations of a Polygon - A Python Script
 subtitle: A Python script to generate mesh grid of a polygon
 tags: [polygon, python, script]
 image: /img/hoca.jpg